 This blog is dedicated to all the coaches who give selflessly to their sport, to make their lives easier, and improve what to do with the information we as coaches spend hours gathering.

 Problems With Player Evaluations

 - Athletes almost never received any formal feedback on their performance after an evaluation

 - Coaches spend countless hours doing data entry into spreadsheets to try and make sense of the data

 - Parents are often unsatisfied with the justification for the placement decision of their kids and very seldom receive information to help understand what their child needs to work on and develop

 It all comes down to information.
-A coaches’ time is already spread thinly that they rarely have the time to reformat information in a spreadsheet.
-Let alone to a “form” consumable for each athlete.
-As a result, the athlete and his/her parents never understand WHY they didn’t make the top team.
+A coach’s time is already spread so thin that they rarely have the time to reformat results from a spreadsheet.
+Let alone in a digestible “form” consumable for each athlete.
+Consequently, athletes and their parents often lack a clear understanding of the reasons WHY they didn’t secure a spot on the top team.

 Technology today can solve all that.
-Having the evaluators gather information through the SkillShark app or website simplifies everything to the point that the young athlete can now receive a report card on their performance before they even have their cleats off.
-A coach can spend time analyzing information instead of doing days of data entry.
-Lastly, parents can finally have a clear indication of what their child needs to work on in order to be considered for the top team next year.
+Having the evaluators gather information through a sports apps like SkillShark, streamlines the entire process, allowing the athlete to receive their performance report before they even have their cleats off.
+With Skillshark, a coach can view evaluation results instantly, instead of doing days of data entry to calculate and track scores.
+Lastly, parents can clearly indicate what their child needs to work on to be considered for next year’s top team.

 What Are The Biggest Steps to Ensure a Smooth Evaluation Process?

 As coaches, we know the importance of planning out everything we do, and a good evaluation is no different.
 The key things every organization should know well in advance of an evaluation are: